Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

   This property is crucial for verification: checking the equivalence of two functions $f equiv g$ reduces to checking if their BDD root nodes are identical (pointer equality), which is an $O(1)$ operation.
 ]

+Before diving deeper into BDD theory, it's worth getting hands-on experience with basic BDD operations.
+The following example demonstrates variable creation, boolean operations, and the canonicity property in action:

+#example-reference(
+  "bdd_fundamentals",
+  "basics.rs",
+  "bdd_basics",
+  [
+    Hands-on introduction to BDD operations: creating variables, applying boolean operations (AND, OR, NOT, XOR), and observing canonicity.
+    Perfect starting point for understanding BDDs practically.
+  ],
+)

 == Visualizing Reduction

 To illustrate these concepts, let us visualize the reduction of the decision tree for the function $(A and B) or C$, using the variable ordering $A < B < C$.